How do you find out whether your product or services are meeting the needs and expectations of your customers?

 A study published in Oxford’s Public Opinion Quarterly tested the Leverage-Salience Theory of Survey Participation.
 The theory measured what factors made people more likely to take a survey—whether they found the topic interesting, if they trusted the organization surveying them, or if they would gain specific positive outcomes.

-Their findings revealed something intuitive—that people are more likely to respond to surveys when they find the topics interesting.
+Their findings revealed something intuitive: people are more likely to respond to surveys when they find the topics interesting.

 Relevance theory shows that we become interested in things that we believe are directly related to us.
 So to get people interested in your survey, not only do you need to make its purpose abundantly clear—you need to make it specific to each customer’s experience.

-To make your survey prompts and questions as specific and as immediately relevant as they can be, use Qualaroo’s segmentation to analyze each customer’s experience in real time.
+To make your survey prompts and questions as specific and as immediately relevant as they can be, you can use segmentation to analyze each customer’s experience in real-time.